mako-framework/docs/02_routing_and_controllers/01_routing.md

 Middleware has to be registered in the `app/routing/middleware.php` file before you can use them.
 There are three variables available in the scope, `$dispatcher` (the route dispatcher), `$app` (the application instance) and `$container` (the container instance).

 ```
-$dispatcher->registerMiddleware('passthrough', PassthroughMiddleware::class);

-// You can also register middleware using only the class name

 $dispatcher->registerMiddleware(PassthroughMiddleware::class);
 ```